zwave-js/node-zwave-js/docs/getting-started/migrating-to-v10.md

 -   `IVirtualEndpoint` - A barebones abstraction of an endpoint on a virtual (multicast, broadcast) node
 -   `IVirtualNode` - A barebones abstraction of a virtual (multicast, broadcast) node.
 Similar to how `VirtualNode` is a `VirtualEndpoint`, an `IVirtualNode` is an `IVirtualEndpoint`

 These abstractions are mainly used internally.
-Object instances exposed to applications throught the `Driver` will still be `ZWaveNode`s and `Endpoint`s.
+Object instances exposed to applications through the `Driver` will still be `ZWaveNode`s and `Endpoint`s.

 For many use cases, these changes should not affect applications, unless they are using some CC methods directly.
 The `commandClasses` APIs are unchanged.